With a true-crime writer’s eye for suspense and a historian’s depth of knowledge, Joe Allen unearths the

 compelling story of a campaign that stood up to Jim Crow well before the modern civil rights movement had even begun.

-As deteriorating housing conditions and an accelerating foreclosure crisis combine to form a hauntingly similar set of factors as those that led to the tragic fire that claimed the lives of James Hickman’s children, Allen’s book restores to prominence a previously unknown individual whose story has profound relevance today.
+As deteriorating housing conditions and an accelerating foreclosure crisis combine to form a hauntingly similar set of circumstances to those that led to the Hickman case, Allen’s book restores to prominence a previously unknown story with profound relevance today.

 “James Hickman was one of the hundreds of thousands of black Mississippians to move to Chicago in the 1940s.
 The nightmarish tragedy that befell the Hickman family there, as well as the actions of the dedicated activists who fought to save Hickman’s life by revealing the institutional foundations of that tragedy, are vividly depicted in Joe Allen’s important and moving history.
 Hickman’s story illustrates the toxic nature of racial segregation and economic exploitation.
 The outraged community that united to support Hickman is a refreshing reminder of people's power to organize for change.”

---Beryl Satter, author, Family Properties: Race, Real Estate, and the Exploitation of Black Urban America
+—Beryl Satter, author of Family Properties: Race, Real Estate, and the Exploitation of Black Urban America

---Kenan Heise, author, Chicago Afternoons With Leon and co-author, Spoiled Rotten Day
+—Kenan Heise, author of Chicago Afternoons With Leon